Risk Factors for Wandering and Elopement in Nursing Homes

 Cognitive Impairment

-Cognitive impairments can cause disorientation or memory loss, placing residents at greater risk of wandering or eloping.
+Cognitive decline, developmental disabilities, and other cognitive impairments can cause disorientation or memory loss, placing nursing home residents at greater risk of wandering or eloping.
 Conditions like dementia or Alzheimer’s disease can cause confusion in the patient, causing them to wander about looking for familiar surroundings.
 Often, they do not realize the danger they are in, especially if they leave the facility altogether.
+The Alzheimer’s Association says 6 in 10 people living with dementia-related behaviors will wander at least once, and a study of 325 missing-person incidents involving people with dementia found that 32% were found dead.

-Mental health conditions in nursing home residents can also make them prone to wander off.
+Mental health conditions can also make nursing home residents prone to wandering off.
 They might be doing so on purpose if they are experiencing anxiety or depression.
-A patient with bipolar disorder could become agitated by their environment, which would trigger wandering or elopement behavior, leading to potential dangers and serious injuries.
+A patient with bipolar disorder or other psychiatric disorders could become agitated by their environment, which would trigger wandering behavior, leading to potential dangers and serious injuries.

 Physical Limitations